adam-hamouch/EchoEngine/README.md

 ⚙️ Basic MonoBehaviour System
 A lightweight scripting system is included to support custom behaviors on GameObjects, inspired by Unity's MonoBehaviour model.

+Echo Engine - Gold Version
+Overview

+The Gold Version of Echo Engine marks a major milestone in the engine’s development, integrating advanced rendering features, real-time scripting capabilities, and a complete scene management system.
+This version represents the first fully-featured release, offering both creative flexibility and technical robustness.

+🌍 Scene Management

+A Scene Manager has been introduced to streamline the creation, saving, and loading of game worlds:

+Create, save, and load multiple scenes seamlessly.

+Manage GameObjects dynamically at runtime.

+Scenes automatically preserve hierarchy, components, and transformations.

+🎨 Advanced Rendering Features

+Echo Engine now includes multiple rendering modes and visual effects to enhance artistic control:

+🌀 Toon Shading

+Stylized, cel-shaded rendering inspired by titles like The Legend of Zelda: Wind Waker.

+Adjustable shadow thresholds for custom visual tone.

+💎 Physically-Based Rendering (PBR)

+Realistic materials with albedo, roughness, and metallic maps.

+Supports environment lighting and dynamic reflections.

+✨ Outline Rendering

+Adds stylized outlines to objects for clarity and cartoon-like aesthetics.

+Fully compatible with Toon and PBR materials.

+⚙️ Live C++ Scripting (Hot Reload)

+Experience real-time C++ live coding:

+Modify gameplay scripts while the engine is running.

+Automatic DLL recompilation and hot reload of updated scripts.

+Inspired by Unity’s workflow, with classes derived from MonoBehaviour.

+🧱 Physics Engine

+A built-in physics system now brings realism and interactivity:

+Rigid body simulation for dynamic objects.

+Colliders for spheres, boxes, and custom meshes.

+Gravity, mass, and friction parameters adjustable through the Inspector.

+☁️ Skybox & Environment

+Enhance scene atmosphere with Skybox rendering:

+Supports static and dynamic skyboxes.

+Custom HDR environment maps for realistic reflections.

+Adjustable exposure and lighting intensity.

+🧩 Additional Improvements

+Optimized rendering pipeline for higher performance.

+Improved Content Browser with better drag & drop feedback.

+Enhanced camera controls and viewport navigation.

+Extended serialization for resource persistence.